A Short History of Phoenix, Arizona

 You might be wondering why Phoenix was named Phoenix in the first place!

-Darell Duppa is one of the settlers who was a part of Swilling’s mission and is responsible for the name.
+Darell Duppa is one of the settlers who was part of Swilling’s mission and is responsible for the name.
 He devised it based on the idea of a mythical phoenix rising from the ashes.
 He predicted the city of Phoenix would emerge from its previous civilization’s ruins and grow into something magnificent.

 Growth